 It is vital to apply moisturizing creams to your heel, especially if you have dry skin.
 (3)

 Applying an oil-based moisturizer or heel balm twice a day, especially in the morning, helps maintain the skin elasticity on your heel and therefore prevent cracks.

-Petroleum jelly is generally not used as a cosmetic moisturizer because of its intense greasiness.
-However, it is still one of the best hydrating agents that can penetrate through the thick and rough skin of your feet.
+Petroleum jelly is one of the best hydrating agents that can penetrate through the thick and rough skin of your feet.